 - Features improved mode/technology choice modeling among transportation alternatives based on cost, travel time, and other attributes (e.g., comfort, safety) to assess potential mode shifts for passenger and freight movement.

 - Considers heterogeneous technology attributes and characteristics of consumers, households, and firms to estimate market segmentation and assess market potential for existing and future technologies and business models

 - Represents the role of refueling infrastructure in supporting and advancing alternative fuels

 - Incorporates non-linear trends, dynamics, and complex feedbacks that enable, reinforce, or limit technology adoption.

 To learn how TEMPO works (validation), refer to Exploring the Future Energy-Mobility Nexus: The Transportation Energy & Mobility Pathway Options (TEMPO) Model, Transportation Research Part D (2021).

-For an overview of the TEMPO model, refer to The Transportation Energy and Mobility Pathway Options (TEMPO) Model – Overview of V1.0 and Validation, NREL Presentation (2021).
+For an overview of the TEMPO model, refer to The Transportation Energy and Mobility Pathway Options (TEMPO) Model – Overview and Validation of Version 1.0, NREL Presentation (2021).